hove-io/navitia_sdk_docs/docs/around_me/android/index.md

 <img class="img-overview" src="/navitia_sdk_docs/assets/img/aroundme_android_traffic_button.png" alt="Traffic mode">

-The following method from the `AppRouter.UI` interface should be implemented by the host application to enable navigation to the Traffic module or any other custom screens.
+The following method from the `AppRouter.UI` interface should be implemented by the host application to enable navigation to the Traffic module or any other custom screen.

 ```kotlin
 override fun openTrafficViaHost() {